-Watercolor painter Michael Holter, 7 Steps to Watercolor Portraits (NEW TO THE SHOP!) and 7 Steps to Watercolor Landscapes - has had a lot of jobs including owning two galleries, teaching art classes and working as a creative director.
+Watercolor painter Michael Holter, -7 Steps to Watercolor Portraits and 7 Steps to Watercolor Landscapes - has had a lot of jobs including owning two galleries, teaching art classes and working as a creative director.
 And through all of it, he’s been painting.
 Today Holter can be found winning awards (he’s got quite a few letters after his name) and teaching nationally.

 Could you walk us through your process?
 What steps or studies do you do before you start your painting?
 How does each step address a particular problem or problems?

 Since I paint landscapes, portraits, studio and plein air, the process can vary.
 Each painting provides a unique set of problems to solve.
 I try to make sure the steps I take to create a painting are not formulaic or else every result will appear the same (probably good for a consistent portfolio, but not much fun).

 On the other hand, following the same process in every painting does provide a continuity of style and technique that can become as important as a signature.

 When working from nature, good observation and sketches are key to developing the composition and value structure.
 The same applies to working from photos in the studio.
 The camera can be a useful aid but when photos are taken too literally, (unless you are a photo realist) your outcome is a lifeless painting lacking the emotion that you gain when painting from life.
 The camera flattens the values that are critical to creating depth and feeling in a painting.

 You teach a watercolor class called Expressive Watercolor: Steps to Success.
 What are the steps that a student should go through each time they create a watercolor painting?
 Why is having a repeatable approach important?
 How does that free you up to create better more interesting paintings?